adil1806/play-with-kubectl/kubernetes-vpa/README.md

 myapp-5856985dc8-6tv9z   1/1     Running   0          3m43s
 myapp-5856985dc8-jwdmz   1/1     Running   0          22s

+VPA resouce request recommendation is: kubectl describe vpa | tail -17
+    Type:                  RecommendationProvided
+  Recommendation:
+    Container Recommendations:
+      Container Name:  hello-app
+      Lower Bound:
+        Cpu:     25m
+        Memory:  262144k
+      Target:
+        Cpu:     25m
+        Memory:  262144k
+      Uncapped Target:
+        Cpu:     25m
+        Memory:  262144k
+      Upper Bound:
+        Cpu:     694m
+        Memory:  11560929562
+Events:          <none>

+So, what this will do is destroy the old pod and create new pod using this resource request.

 We can see that one pod recreated with new resouce request.
-Notice that the Pod names have changed. kubectl get pods
+Notice that the Pod names have changed.

+kubectl get pods
 NAME                     READY   STATUS        RESTARTS   AGE myapp-5856985dc8-6tv9z   0/1     Terminating   0          4m30s